sarthakj809/Stream_Recommender/README.md

 ## 🐛 Known Issues

-- SHAP explanations may take time to load in the web interface
+- SHAP/LIME explanations may take time to load in the web interface
 - Need more training on bigger datasets

 ## 📞 Support

-If you have any questions or run into issues, please [open an issue](https://github.com/sarthakj809/stream-recommender/issues) on GitHub.
+If you have any questions or run into issues, please [open an issue](https://github.com/sarthakj809/Stream_Recommender/issues) on GitHub.

 ---